Vasylkivskyi/technical_documentation_page/README.md

 # Technical documentation page
-This is exaple of my work.
+This is example of my work.
 To create this page I was using technologies such as: HTML, CSS.
 ## To see working example
 Please visit: [codepen.io](https://codepen.io/pavlo-vasylkivskyi/full/Bqpozb/)
 ## Objective: Build a CodePen.io app that is functionally similar to this: [codepen.io](https://codepen.io/freeCodeCamp/full/NdrKKL).